shanto097/FirstRepo/conflict.md

 trying to access from worstBranch branch

-# hello world from conflit
+# bye planet from conflit